appuio/component-openshift4-networking/README.md

-# Commodore Component: Openshift4 Networking
+# Commodore Component: OpenShift 4 Networking

-This is a [Commodore][commodore] Component for Openshift4 Networking.
+This is a [Commodore][commodore] Component for OpenShift 4 Networking.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.